 What is Looping?

 Not sure your child is old enough for looping just yet?
-Check out how we incorporate a daily Quiet Time into our homeschool routine during our afternoon looping.
+Check out how I incorporate a daily Quiet Time (for younger learners) into our homeschool routine during our afternoon looping.

 Our Looping Experience